afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

 <img alt="alt_text" width="360px" src="https://afni.nimh.nih.gov/sscc/staff/gangc/pub/ppc.jpg" />

 Is there any room for model improvement?
 Remeber that we used exponentially-modified Gaussian to fit the data (distribution $\mathcal D$ in the model) at the trial level.
-One may try other distributions such as shifted log-normal (as prefered in Haies et al. (2020)), Gaussian, Student's $t$, and (shifted) log-normal.
+One may try other distributions such as shifted log-normal (as prefered in Haies et al. (2020)), Gaussian, inversge Gaussian Student's $t$, and (shifted) log-normal.
 Those alternative distributions could not compete with the exponentially-modified Gaussian as visually illustrated through posterior predictive checks as Fig. 5 in Chen et al. (2021).
 Model comparisons among these models can also be quantitively assessed through leave-one-out cross-validation using the function `loo` in `brms`.

 In addition, one may also fine-tune the cross-trial variability as discussed above (and as implemented in Haines et al. (2020)).